 13. Florida Little Dog Rescue

-Florida Little Dog Rescue focuses on (surprise) little dogs.
-This organization serves Central Florida and does not have any facilities of kennels.
-Instead, they rely on a network of fosterers to give neglected dogs a haven before moving on to their forever homes.
+Florida Little Dog Rescue focuses on (surprise!) little dogs.
+This organization serves central Florida and does not have any facilities or kennels.
+Instead, they rely on a network of foster homes to give neglected dogs a haven before moving on to their forever homes.
 After your fill out the application form, they’ll interview you and schedule an in-person meeting.

-After which, you can meet your potential new dog and see if it is the right fit.
+After your meet-and-greet with the humans, you can meet your potential new dog and see if it is the right fit.
 All dogs are examined by a vet, spayed or neutered, microchipped, tested for parasites, and given their full vaccinations.
 The applied adoption fees of $150 to $500 go towards the medical expenses.

 Florida Little Dog Rescue Details